The art of the dissertation

 An academic dissertation is often an important component of many final year degree courses, but many undergraduate students have never attempted to write anything of this length before.
-This course run over two sessions helps you to plan and structure a dissertation in any discipline.
+This course helps you to plan and structure a dissertation in any discipline.
 It will be most useful to students who are approaching, or have already started, their final year dissertation.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 We will look at how to scope out the topic and create a title; how to read widely but selectively and to take notes efficiently; how to create a narrative through the literature review and through the dissertation as a whole.
 There will also be an opportunity for a brief one to one consultation with the tutor to discuss the particular challenges of your topic.
 Please note: the tutor is an expert in academic writing, not in your subject, so their suggestions are intended to supplement, not to replace, the advice of your academic supervisor.